Islands (Ash album): Release

-Reception
+Critical reception

 Islands received generally favorable reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 73 based on 9 reviews.
 Similarly, AnyDecentMusic? gave it a score of 6.5 based on 11 reviews.

 Drowned in Sound reviewer Marc Burrows called Islands "unmistakably, from the very first note, a new Ash album" that was Ash's "most consistently enjoyable full-length record since Free All Angels."
 He liked Wheeler's "knack for an earworm", which often "deliver[ed] three or four velcro hooks per-song".
 Classic Rock writer John Aizlewood said the album finds the band "in rude health, rediscovering and building upon what made them so appealing, while taking themselves to new places entirely.
 Islands is the sound of Ash’s liberation."
 RTÉ's Alan Corr wrote that the music was pushing the same "cylinders as their earlier, more immediate work."
 He overall called the release "[a]nother fine album ...
 Islands is a fizzy sugar bomb of great tunes primed for an endless summer."